Reclaimed stone signs

 ‘We are really after a very rough and ready look, although we don’t want it to look too amateurish’, said Stuart.

-We agreed that hand lettering would be the preferred look.
-However, I was still concerned about the stones’ surface.
+We agreed signwriting the stones would result with Stuart’s vision.
+However, I was still concerned about the stones’ porous surface.

 I searched for a suitable signwriting enamel which would withstand the elements.
 In addition, the paint had to flow easily and cover solid – preferably in one coat.

-To demonstrate how the numerals would appear, I painted a large red sandstone.
+I painted a large red sandstone to demonstrate how the numerals would appear.
 The paint rapidly sucked into the surface.

 Both Stuart and Brian, the head greenkeeper were satisfied with the appearance.
 Brian planned to arrange the stones over the forthcoming weeks.
 I scheduled to return as soon as the weather became drier and warmer.